sdmx-twg/sdmx-rest/v2_1/ws/rest/docs/4_5_schema_queries.md

 ## Schema queries

+### Definition

+Schema queries allow retrieving data validity within a certain context.
+The service must take into account the constraints that apply within that context (e.g. dataflow).

+This is typically used for validation purposes but it may also be used for communication purposes, e.g. as a way to inform providers about the data they are expected to report.

 ### Resources

 The following resource is defined:

 - schema

-This resource allows a client to ask a service to return a schema, i.e. a document which defines data validity within a certain context.
-The service must take into account the constraints that apply within that context (DSD or MSD, dataflow or metadataflow, or provision agreement).

-This is typically used for validation purposes but it may also be used for communication purposes, i.e. as a way to inform providers about the data they are expected to report.

 ### Parameters